-- Test Track Presented by Chevrolet - Puts Guests in the driver’s seat for a thrilling experience and immersion into the world of auto design and performance.
-As part of an all-new interactive queue, Guests can create their own virtual concept vehicles prior to buckling into their 6-person “SimCar” ride vehicle and putting their design through its paces on the exhilarating hills, switchbacks and straight-aways of the Test Track circuit.
+- Test Track Presented by Chevrolet - (Epcot) Puts guests in the driver’s seat for a thrilling experience and immersion into the world of auto design and performance.
+As part of an all-new interactive queue, guests can create their own virtual concept vehicles prior to buckling into their 6-person “SimCar” ride vehicle and putting their design through its paces on the exhilarating hills, switchbacks and straight-aways of the Test Track circuit.

-- The Legend of Captain Jack Sparrow – The Legend of Captain Jack Sparrow debuted at the end of 2012 at Disney’s Hollywood Studios giving Walt Disney World Resort Guests a chance to become immersed in the world of the four “Pirates of the Caribbean” films.
+- The Legend of Captain Jack Sparrow – The Legend of Captain Jack Sparrow at Disney’s Hollywood Studios gives Walt Disney World Resort guests a chance to become immersed in the world of the four “Pirates of the Caribbean” films.
 Aspiring pirates experience the story of Jack Sparrow like never before to discover if they have what it takes to join Captain Jack’s crew.
-The attraction is located in Soundstage 4, former space of Journey Into Narnia: Prince Caspian.

 - Disney’s Art of Animation Resort – A new resort hotel inspired by Disney animation features 1,120 family suites themed after “The Lion King,” “Cars” and “Finding Nemo,” and 864 themed rooms in “The Little Mermaid” wings.
 Animation themes carry throughout building exteriors and room interiors and feature larger-than-life icons from the animated films in courtyard areas.
 Crowned by a 35-foot-tall model of King Triton, Disney’s Art of Animation Resort is located next to Disney’s Pop Century Resort.